awinash97/Movieflix-gpt/README.md

 # DONE TILL NOW :
     - create react app
     - tailwind css configured
+    - Created Routing of our app useing react-router-dom
     - Header component for login page
     - LoginForm component for login page
     - Project renamed from Netflix GPT to Movieflix GPT
     - Renamed LoginForm component to SignInSignUpForm component
     - created SignInSignUpForm component for Login Page
+    - created ValidateForm component inside utils folder for validating name, email and password

 # Have to do :
     - Footer for login page
+    - firebase CLI install in project on feb 08 2024

 # Freatures :